The Work of Art in the Age of Mechanical Reproduction: Influence

+Paralipomena

 A paralipomena of Benjamin's "Work of Art..." called a "A Short History of Photography", read together with the main essay, provides a theoretical basis for Susan Sontag's well-known monograph, On Photography.

-Amongst other smaller pieces and a fragments belonging to the paralipomena are Benjamin's second "Letter from Paris", pressed in Moscow in Brecht's journal Das Wort and the unpublished fragment on Chaplin and the analogy between the atomization of flow in industrial labor--where the sustained and skillful attention to craft is broken down into discrete, endlessly repetitive gestures that make no sense in themselves, or from the individual perspective, only cohering in the context of the assembly-line--and the way in which film produces a similar discontinuity in time perception by editing.
+Amongst other smaller pieces and a fragments belonging to the paralipomena are Benjamin's second "Letter from Paris", pressed in Moscow in Brecht's journal Das Wort (1936), Theories of German Fascism (1931), and the unpublished fragment on Chaplin (1935) and the analogy between the atomization of flow in industrial labor—where the sustained and skillful attention to craft is broken down into discrete, endlessly repetitive gestures that make no sense in themselves, or from the individual perspective, only cohering in the context of the assembly-line—and the way in which film produces a similar discontinuity in time perception by editing.
 "With regard to continuity it cannot be overlooked that the assembly line, which plays such a fundamental role in the process of production, is in a sense represented by the filmstrip in the process of consumption."
 The end of the piece expands on how the secret of Charlie Chaplin's major success in the medium has to do with the way that his style of movement and gesture are perfectly adapted to this discontinuity.
 The passage reads like an outtake from "The Work of Art...", and its date supports this view.

 "The Letter from Paris" is generally assumed to be the piece that put Benjamin on the gestapo's radar and led to his name being placed onto the index librorum prohibitorum of the Third Reich.

 Ideas initially presented in this article also inform Marshall McLuhan's famous slogan or conception that "the medium is the message".